behnamasadi/OpenCVProjects/docs/ffmpeg.md

 If you're dealing with a single stream (like just video or just audio) and applying simple filters, -vf or -af is likely sufficient.
 If you're working with multiple streams, chaining filters, or combining/separating different inputs and outputs, filter_complex is the way to go.

-## 2.7 Setting Number of threads
+## 2.7 Setting Number of Threads

-set number of threads:
+Set number of threads:

 ```
 -threads <N>
 ```